 In addition, ensure that the tracker is placed away from any electronics such as radios as these may interfere with its signal.
 Considering that features and installation instructions vary across manufacturers, it is important that you read the motorcycle tracker user guide and follow the instructions diligently.
 However, it’s often as simple as connecting it to your battery and securing it in place.

 Motorbikes are a thief’s favorite vehicle of choice as their lightweight design makes them easy to steal.
 A stolen motorbike not only results in daunting insurance claims that may very well result in a rise in premium costs, but also a lot of heartache.
 A motorcycle tracker is a rather inexpensive device that can reduce the chances of theft, and also save you a significant amount of money in insurance premiums.
 And with the high rise in motorbike theft, there’s no reason not to have a motorcycle tracker installed.

-Visit the Car Tracker Resources page for more guides & information.
+Visit the blog section for more guides & information.